timskillman/VSCode-Csharp/README.md

 Here is a step-by-step process to install, configure, run and debug a C# program on the Raspberry Pi:

+You can also watch a video tutorial on YouTube: https://www.youtube.com/watch?v=8KHRSt7ixME

 ## 1. Install VS Code

 From the browser, navigate to https://code.visualstudio.com/Download